 The layering capabilities of XAML are an essential part of the planes-at-gates example, along with some other capabilities rarely used by XAML developers.
 You can download the complete code examples for both UWP and WPF versions of the example in Figure 3 from my website (www.nextver.com), but here are some of the techniques used in the example:

-• Another Canvas is used as the ItemsPanel of the ListBox or ListView.
+.
 That allows the items in the ListBox or ListView to be precisely positioned.
 That second Canvas is layered right on top of the first Canvas.
-The ListBox/ListView has a transparent background so that the first Canvas containing the concourse shows through.
+The ListBox/ListView has a transparent background so that the first Canvas containing the concourse shows through. - The ListBox or ListView containing the Canvas is bound to a list of data items representing planes.

-• The data template for the ListBox or ListView contains the shape of the plane as a Path plus information about the flight bound to text elements.
+plus information about the flight bound to text elements.
 Value converters are used to calculate the position of the plane and its angle relative to the gate.

 This example contains only about 150 lines of XAML and 120 lines of code.
 A production version with top-notch aesthetics might need double that amount of XAML.